timeplus-io/docs/docs/query-syntax.md

 ### Hop Streaming Window Aggregation {#hop}

-Like [Tumble](#tumble), Hop also slices the unbounded streaming data into smaller windows, and it has an addition sliding step.
+Like [Tumble](#tumble), Hop also slices the unbounded streaming data into smaller windows, and it has an additional sliding step.

 ```sql
 SELECT <column_name1>, <column_name2>, <aggr_function>